 Although Feather Baby offered organic styles several years ago, we no longer do so, even though sometimes you’ll see the word “organic” associated with our brand in old online postings.

 Why did we drop organics?
 Well for a start, it’s extremely expensive.
 Organic farming means smaller crop yields.
-Farmers add pesticides for one reason only, to end up with more cotton to sell.
-Without pesticides, the farmer ends up with less cotton because the pests gobble up a lot of the plants.
-The result is cotton that costs 20% more, which pushes up the retail price of a romper from about 40 bucks to nearly 50 bucks.
+Farmers add pesticides for one reason only, to end up with higher crop yields.
+Without pesticides, the farmer ends up with less cotton because pests gobble up 28% of the fiber.
+The result is cotton that costs a lot more and pushes up the retail price of a romper from about 45 bucks to nearly 60 bucks.
 Gulp!
 That's a huge difference, far more than most shoppers are willing to pay, even for top-of-the-line Pima cotton.

 Moreover, when bamboo clothing brands started calling themselves organic a few years ago, the term became a marketing joke to people like us who've devoted their careers to making clothes from naturally soft cotton.
 Bamboo is just old-fashioned, synthetic rayon with a sexy new name.
 Although bamboo trees grow without the need for pesticides, the ugly process of turning bamboo wood into fabric is extremely chemical-intensive, as you can imagine, and uses an enormous amount of energy.
 Even worse, the amount of water required to clean up bamboo rayon’s chemical mess is obscene.